 The bottom line

-After the introductory period has expired, however, there’s not a lot else this card has to offer.
-Unlike some other Bank of America credit cards, this card doesn’t come with any rewards and doesn’t participate in the BankAmeriDeals rewards program.
+After the introductory APR offer has expired, however, there’s not a lot else this card has to offer, unlike some other Bank of America credit cards.
 That said, it’s worth considering if you’re looking to save on interest while working to reduce your debt burden.